Doubling the cube: History

 But Pierre Wantzel proved in 1837 that the cube root of 2 is not constructible; that is, it cannot be constructed with straightedge and compass.

 Solutions via means other than compass and straightedge

 Menaechmus' original solution involves the intersection of two conic curves.
 Other more complicated methods of doubling the cube involve neusis, the cissoid of Diocles, the conchoid of Nicomedes, or the Philo line.
 Pandrosion, a probably female mathematician of ancient Greece, found a numerically accurate approximate solution using planes in three dimensions, but was heavily criticized by Pappus of Alexandria for not providing a proper mathematical proof.
 Archytas solved the problem in the 4th century BC using geometric construction in three dimensions, determining a certain point as the intersection of three surfaces of revolution.

+Descartes' theory of geometric solution of equations uses a parabola to introduce cubic equations, in this way it is possible to set up an equation whose solution is a cube root of two.
+Note that the parabola itself is not constructible except by three dimensional methods.

 False claims of doubling the cube with compass and straightedge abound in mathematical crank literature (pseudomathematics).

 Origami may also be used to construct the cube root of two by folding paper.